rszrama/toward-hyperdrupal/README.md

 Toward HyperDrupal: Maturing REST on Drupal

-This repository contains the reveal.js deck used to present the Toward HyperDrupal presentation that began as a humble blog post on my blog.
-My goal is to be a part of educating the Drupal community to understand and conform to the constraints of REST to develop more evolvable and interoperable APIs.
+This repository contains the [reveal.js](https://github.com/hakimel/reveal.js) deck used to present the Toward HyperDrupal presentation that began as a humble blog post on my blog.
+My goal is to be a part of educating the Drupal community to understand and conform to the constraints of REST to develop more evolvable and interoperable web services.

-Starting with a look at how the World Wide Web works, we identify the underlying technologies and their constraints and apply them to web service API design.
-These are the URI, HTTP, and Hypermedia (e.g. HTML).
+Starting with a look at how the World Wide Web works, the presentation identifies the underlying technologies and their constraints and applies them to web service API design.
+These are the foundational components of REST APIS - the URI, HTTP, and Hypermedia (e.g. HTML).

 For further reading, consider the following articles: